Opening night: My Monster – the human animal hybrid

 Artists Rose Agnew, Jane Alexander, Janet Beckhouse, Peter Booth, Jazmina Cininas, Kate Clark, Catherine Clover, Beth Croce, Julia deVille, Heri Dono, Peter Ellis, Rona Green, Ai Hasegawa, Moira Finucane, Rayner Hoff, Sam Jinks, Deborah Kelly, Bharti Kher, Deborah Klein, Oleg Kulik, Sam Leach, Norman Lindsay, Sidney Nolan, Eko Nugroho, Patricia Piccinini, Kira O’Reilly & Jennifer Willet, Lisa Roet, Geoffrey Ricardo, Mithu Sen, Maja Smrekar, Ronnie van Hout & (((20hz))).

 Images: Jane Alexander, Song, 2018.
 Pigment on cotton.
-Kate Clark, Gallant, 2016, fallow deer hide, antlers, clay, foam, thread, pins, rubber eyes, wire, dimensions variable.
+Kate Clark, Gallant, 2016.
+Fallow deer hide, antlers, clay, foam, thread, pins, rubber eyes, wire, dimensions variable.
 Image courtesy of the artist.
 Beth Croce, The Operation Was Complex But the Surgeons Were Skilled, 2018.
 Page from unbound book.